oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``user``, ``password`` and ``dsn`` parameters are the same as for :meth:`oracledb.connect()`.

+    The ``pool_class`` parameter is expected to be a :ref:`ConnectionPool Object
+    <connpool>` or a subclass of ConnectionPool.

+    The ``params`` parameter is expected to be of type :ref:`PoolParams
+    <poolparam>` and contains parameters that are used to create the pool.
+If
+    this parameter is not specified, the additional keyword arguments will be used to create an instance of PoolParams.
+If both the params parameter and the additional keyword parameters are specified, then an exception is raised.
+Note that if a ``dsn`` parameter is also specified, then the ``params`` parameter will be modified to contain the connection parameters found within ``dsn``.

     The ``min``, ``max`` and ``increment`` parameters control pool growth behavior.
 A fixed pool size where ``min`` equals ``max`` is :ref:`recommended <connpoolsize>` to help prevent connection storms and to